ColorInvert/Ten-Thousand/ten_thousand/README.md

     Should allow user to continue rolling with 6 new dice when all dice have scored in current turn.

     Handle zilch
-    No points for round, and round is over
+    No points for round, and round is over.

+    Version 4 tested that all functionality of the game was as expected by having a pre-made bot play the game, and required the creation of a bot that performs better on average than it.

+    The premade bot will take all scoring dice, and bank immediately no matter what.